jacobhartzell/recruiter-chatbot/data/documents/career_stories/bosch_senior_systems_integration_engineer.md

-Bosch – Plymouth, MI
+Senior System Integration Engineer (Team Lead)                                                                                                                                            2020 – 2022

-***Senior System Integration Engineer (Team Lead)***
+System Integration Engineer
-- Provide daily guidance and direction for interns to ensure that tasks are carried out appropriately.
+◦	Ensured on time delivery of customer samples while providing leadership, direction, and mentorship to a team of interns and associates.
-- Participate in hiring decisions, GPD, and performance reviews.
+◦	Provided critical input to staffing and review feedback ensuring support quality was maintained.
-- Represent the PSIE group both internally, and customer-facing, and worked closely with development teams to troubleshoot issues.
+◦	Interfaced with customers to maintain trust and satisfaction.
+Collaboratively analyzed and triaged technical roadblocks with customer engineering counterparts.